yingshaoxo/ying_style_online_sex_text_game/README.md

 It is a text based game, you can play it at old broswer.

-It will use minimum python and html and css technology.
+It will use minimum python3.2 and html and css technology.

+> It uses python3.2 so that you can't use pip.
+And also python3.2 static compiled version is just as small as 5.7MB.

 ## User System